 Hard links are completely different.
 With a hard link, the link is functionally identical to the original file.
 It’s essentially like having multiple copies of the file, except that when you change one copy all the copies change in sync.
 If you delete a hard link, any other hard links remain in place and act exactly as they always did.
 When zero hard links remain, the file is deleted.

 Under the hood: While hard links may sound magical and exotic, there’s nothing remotely special or unfamiliar about them – every file you see and work with is a hard link!
-A hard link is a record maintained by the filesystem that associates a filename with another kind of record (called an inode on many filesystems) that describes where that file can be found on the disk.
-Creating a new “link” consists of duplicating that record, so two filenames refer to the same inode and thus the same data on disk.
+A hard link is a record maintained by the filesystem that associates a filename with information about where that file can be found on the disk.
+Creating a new “link” consists of duplicating the record, so two filenames refer to the same data on disk.

 - Like symlinks, hard links are generally understood by any system that can read the filesystem at all.